 The company must also provide adequate supervision.
 A supervisor should always be in control of the workforce and must be aware of any problems that occur that could be a safety concern.
 If a problem is reported, the supervisor is responsible for halting work until the situation is resolved and should never allow employees to work in unsafe conditions.
 An employer’s negligence may be the ultimate cause of an accident.

 Regardless of your own determination of how the accident occurred, it should be reported to your supervisor immediately.
 You may not feel that a claim will be necessary; however, sometimes an injury may not be immediately apparent.
 This is particularly true in slip and fall cases.
 You may have slipped on a wet surface but felt foolish that you fell and failed to report it.
 Later that night, your back starts to ache and by morning you can’t get out of bed.
 Now you need to take action, and it might be somewhat more difficult to prove that your back injury occurred at work if you didn’t initially report it.

 You are entitled to make a workers’ compensation claim after any injury at work.
 You may be able to collect partial wages while you are not able to work and reimbursement for your medical costs.
 It is possible for a workers’ compensation claim to be denied.
 One of the most common reasons why a claim might be denied is if you were found to have acted in a negligent manner.
 Horseplay is one of the most problematic areas of concern because if you were not acting appropriately you may have caused or contributed to an accident due to your negligence.

-If you were injured at work, call Bader Law Firm, LLC.
+If you were injured at work, call Bader Scott Injury Lawyers.
 We have the experience and knowledge to help you file a claim and get the compensation you deserve.
-Contact Bader Law Firm, LLC. today for a free case evaluation.
+Contact Bader Scott Injury Lawyers. today for a free case evaluation.